deepongi-labs/android14-6.1.162-common-2026-03/kernel/Documentation/block/inline-encryption.rst

 if the kernel simply erased its copy of the key(s) after programming them into keyslot(s) and thereafter only referred to them via keyslot number.

-However, that naive approach runs into a couple problems:

-- It limits the number of unlocked keys to the number of keyslots, which typically is a small number.
+However, that naive approach runs into the problem that it limits the number of unlocked keys to the number of keyslots, which typically is a small number.
 In cases where there is only one encryption key system-wide (e.g., a full-disk encryption key), that can be tolerable.
 However, in general there can be many logged-in users with many different keys, and/or many running applications with application-specific encrypted storage areas.
 This is especially true if file-based encryption (e.g. fscrypt) is being used.

-- Inline crypto engines typically lose the contents of their keyslots if the storage controller (usually UFS or eMMC) is reset.
-Resetting the storage controller is a standard error recovery procedure that is executed if certain types of storage errors occur, and such errors can occur at any time.
-  Therefore, when inline crypto is being used, the operating system must always be ready to reprogram the keyslots without user intervention.

 Thus, it is important for the kernel to still have a way to "remind" the hardware about a key, without actually having the raw key itself.
+This would ensure that the number of hardware keyslots only limits the number of active I/O requests, not other things such as the number of logged-in users, the number of running apps, or the number of encrypted storage areas that apps can create.

 Somewhat less importantly, it is also desirable that the raw keys are never visible to software at all, even while being initially unlocked.
 This would